DavidAppleyard.com

 (2) I received a banker's draft for $100.

-(1) There's a cold draught (AmE draft) every time the door opens.
+(1) There's a cold draught (AmE draft) each time the café door opens.

 (2) She took a long draught (AmE draft) of beer.